bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/matt/DEVDIARY.md

 * The majority of this week was spent brainstorming ideas, and designing systems that would later be tested/implemented in week 3.
 A few of these ideas were:
-    - The roads could take one multiple approaches:
+    - The roads could take one of two approaches:
       <br></br>**Easy Way**<br></br>
       Pros:
         - Its easy and will only take about a day to implement properly.